-- 10.2.2 Segregated bank accounts - (a) The licensee must indicate on forms provided by the Secretary of State, the financial institution and account numbers for all segregated bingo-raffle checking or savings accounts. - (b) The licensee must notify the Secretary of State in writing if the licensee changes the financial institution it uses to maintain the segregated checking or savings accounts or if the licensee closes an account or starts a new account. - 10.2.3 Accounting for prizes and payouts.
+- 10.2.2 Segregated bank accounts. - (a) The licensee must indicate on forms provided by the Secretary of State, the financial institution and account numbers for all segregated bingoraffle checking or savings accounts. - (b) The licensee must notify the Secretary of State in writing if the licensee changes the financial institution it uses to maintain the segregated checking or savings accounts or if the licensee closes an account or starts a new account. - 10.2.3 Accounting for prizes and payouts.
 The licensee must maintain prize and payout records on forms prescribed or approved by the Secretary of State covering each occasion, bar and club room sales, and each raffle.
 The licensee must retain the records for a period of two years following the calendar year in which bingo, pull tabs or raffles were conducted.
-The records must disclose the following information: - (a) The amount of the prizes paid to winners in cash or in merchandise for each bingo game at each occasion; - (b) The amount of the prizes paid to all pull tab winners at each occasion and bar and club room; - (c) The amount of prizes paid to raffle winners for each raffle conducted; and - (d) The cost of all merchandise given as prizes in any bingo game, pull tab game, or raffle. - 10.2.4 Records.
+The records must disclose the following information: - (a) The amount of the prizes paid to winners in cash or in merchandise for each bingo game at each occasion. - (b) The amount of the prizes paid to all pull tab winners at each occasion and bar and club room. - (c) The amount of prizes paid to raffle winners for each raffle conducted. - (d) The cost of all merchandise given as prizes in any bingo game, pull tab game, or raffle. - 10.2.4 Records.
 The licensee must maintain administrative records on forms prescribed or approved by the Secretary of State covering each occasion, bar and club room sales, and each raffle.
 The licensee must retain the records for a period of two years following the calendar year in which bingo, pull tabs or raffles were conducted.
-The records must disclose the following information:

-- (a) The name and signature (as may be required by the Secretary of State's form) of each games manager for the licensee at each bingo occasion, bar and club room or raffle; and - (b) The full name of each member working the occasion. - 10.2.5 Availability of records.
-The licensee must have available on its premises all required daily records for the current quarter and the immediately preceding quarter on forms prescribed or approved by the Secretary of State.
+The records must disclose the following information: - (a) The name, address and signature of each games manager for the licensee at each bingo occasion, bar and club room or raffle. - (b) The full name of each member working the occasion. - 10.2.5 Availability of records.
+The licensee must have available on its premises all required daily records for the current quarter and the quarter immediately preceding on forms prescribed or approved by the Secretary of State.
 A licensee must be able to print records maintained on a computer upon request of the Secretary of State or authorized representative. - 10.2.6 Pull tab records.
 Each licensee that sells pull tabs must record sales and prize payout information on forms prescribed or approved by the Secretary of State, including a current summary of such sales.
 The licensee must retain the records for a period of two years.
-The licensee must maintain the records for the current and immediately preceding quarter on the premises where the pull tabs are sold and must make them available to the Secretary of State or authorized representatives upon request. - 10.2.7 Submission of bank statements to the Secretary of State.
-Any licensee that surrenders its license, has had its license suspended or revoked, or, for whatever reason, ceases to conduct charitable gaming activities after it has opened a segregated bingo-raffle checking or savings account, or both, must send a copy of the bank statement for each account to the Secretary of State within 30 days after the licensee ceased operations. - 10.3 Allowable expenses limitations - 10.3.1 Bookkeeper.
-A licensee must not pay more than \$200 per occasion for bookkeeper or accountant services.
-The licensee must notify the Secretary of State in writing, signed by an officer of the licensee, if the licensee remunerates its games manager for performing bookkeeping or accounting services.
+The licensee must maintain the records for the current and immediately preceding quarter on the premises where the pull tabs are sold and must make them available to the Secretary of State or authorized representatives upon request.

+10.2.7 Submission of bank statements to the Secretary of State.
+Any licensee that turns in its license, has had its license suspended or revoked or for whatever reason ceases to conduct charitable gaming activities after it has opened a segregated bingoraffle checking or savings account, or both, must send a copy of the bank statement for each account to the Secretary of State within 30 days after the licensee ceased operations.